StetsonMathCS/alpaca/README.md

 swipl main.pl allPossiblePaths
 </pre>

-Find all possible paths for scenario, group paths by compatible configurations, and separate into differnt directories.
+Find all possible paths for scenario, group paths by compatible configurations, and separate into different directories.

 Directories include:
 + Lattice